Insights

 2. Create and enforce cashflow management policies, and review them regularly

 Managing your debtor list is essential – it's not the most enjoyable job in your business, but it is one of the most important.
-Stay in touch with debtors, and have a system in place for remind them and pursuing aged debts.
+Stay in touch with debtors, and have a system in place to remind them and pursue aged debts.
 Establish the point at which a human needs to step in and the actions they will take, and when a debt will be referred to a third-party collection agency.

 3. Consider investing in systems for better debt collection